kbaseapps/relation_engine_sync/README.md

-# KBase - Kafka to Relation Engine sync service
+# KBase-to-Kafka to Relation Engine sync service

 This is a small service daemon that syncs from workspace updates (via Kafka) to the Relation Engine (the Arango database).